OilProducts/abstractinator/README.md

 - **HierarchicalAELM** – Adapter that exposes trained autoencoder checkpoints as language models for evaluation with the LM harness.

 See `notes.md` for additional design thoughts.

+## Generation

+The `generate_bytes` method performs end‑to‑end text generation.
+A prompt is first compressed to top‑level codes.
+These codes seed the `CodeSequenceTransformer`, which autoregressively predicts one new code at a time.
+After each prediction the expander stack decodes the updated code sequence back into bytes so the output can grow beyond the original compressed length.
+Generation stops when an EOS code is produced or when a maximum length is reached.

 ## Evaluation